Lejeune-Lab/.github/profile/README.md

 https://github.com/Lejeune-Lab/BU_computational_research_intro

 Lessons on bringing your computational research skills to the next level from our collaborator Chad Hovey at SNL: https://github.com/autotwin/lessons

+A simple tutorial on curve fitting in the context of constitutive modeling with Python: https://github.com/elejeune11/fitting-one-term-ogden-model